KNKI

 Female Domination

-What is femdom?
+Femdom (short for female domination) is a BDSM dynamic where women hold the dominant role in consensual power exchange.
 This guide covers everything: from gentle femdom to strict domination, how to find partners, safety essentials, and the platforms where femdom communities thrive.

 10x